scnr/book/src/README.md

 enables you to work side-by-side with the web application development team and have the right script revision alongside the respective web application revision.

+## Scalability

+No dependencies, no configuration; SCNR can build a cloud of itself that allows you to scale both horizontally and vertically.

+Scale up by plugging more nodes to its _Grid_, or down by unplugging them.

+Furthermore, with multi-process scans you can not only distribute multiple scans across nodes, but also individual scans, for super fast scanning of large sites.

 ## Deployment

 Deployment options range from command-line utilities for direct scans,